davidjrichardson/cs310-dissertation/README.md

 * [Nim](http://nim-lang.org/) (formerly Nimrod) - Systems language that focuses on simplicity, type safety and speed.
 * [D](http://dlang.org/) - Systems language designed to use dynamic typing, as well as uses an optional garbage collector.

 All of these languages compile down to native machine code, removing the need for a language VM like the JVM, improving performance.
-They

-* \* Project title not yet finalised
+\* Project title not yet finalised